MicrosoftDocs/power-platform/power-platform/admin/create-users-assign-online-security-roles.md

 ## Create a non-interactive user account
  The non-interactive user isn't a "user" in the typical sense&mdash;it doesn't represent a person, it's an access mode that's created by means of a user account.
 It's used for programmatic access to and from model-driven apps in Dynamics 365 between applications.
 A non-interactive user account lets these applications or tools&mdash;such as a connector from model-driven apps in Dynamics 365 to ERP&mdash;authenticate and access model-driven apps in Dynamics 365 without requiring a license.
 For each environment, you can create up to seven non-interactive user accounts.

  You need to have the System Administrator security role or equivalent permissions to create a non-interactive user.
-First, you'll create a user account in Office 365.
+First, you'll create a user account in Microsoft 365.
 Then, in model-driven apps in Dynamics 365, select the non-interactive access mode for the account.

 1. Create a user account in the [!INCLUDE[pn_office_365_admin_center](../includes/pn-office-365-admin-center.md)].